nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `edit 2 -reset end`

 ### Deleting a task: `delete`
 Deletes an existing task in your task manager.
 This will remove them from the storage.
-If you want to mark them as done instead, look at the `done` command. <br>
+If you want to mark them as done instead, take a look at the `done` command below. <br>
 Format: `delete INDEX`
 > `INDEX` refers to the task number in the current displayed list.<br>

-Examples:
-* `delete 1`
+Example:
 * `delete 2`

 ### Clearing the task manager: `clear`